For All | December 29, 2025

 Considerations

-- Working with professional financial and tax experts to understand operating expenses that were previously disallowed that could potentially be deducted.
+• Working with professional financial and tax experts to understand operating expenses that were previously disallowed that could potentially be deducted.

-- Identifying reinvestment priorities
+• Identifying reinvestment priorities.

-- Strengthening compliance and reporting frameworks
+• Strengthening compliance and reporting frameworks.

-- Anticipating potential shifts in market conditions, including M&A
+• Anticipating potential shifts in market conditions, including M&A.

 Looking Ahead

-The recent Executive Order is a formative step and builds real momentum for broader reforms.
-We’re committed to pushing for comprehensive solutions to address cannabis prohibition, and we’re confident that a final rule moving cannabis to Schedule III will help accelerate the next wave of progress for the industry.
+We’re committed to pushing for comprehensive solutions to address marijuana prohibition, and we’re confident that a final rule moving marijuana to Schedule III will help accelerate the next wave of progress for the industry.

 Resources: